 Yale is frequently recognized as a model and leader for its contributions to sustainability.
 Here are some recent honors and awards.

-In 2016, Yale earned a silver rating through STARS, the Sustainability Tracking, Assessment and Rating System, which is administered by the Association for the Advancement of Sustainability in Higher Education (AASHE).
+In 2018, Yale earned a silver rating through STARS, the Sustainability Tracking, Assessment and Rating System, which is administered by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Yale achieved this rating based on sustainability efforts in academics; engagement; operations; planning and administration; and innovation.
-The university last participated in STARS in 2011, and improved its score since then by over seven points, reaching over 62 points, just shy of the 65 needed to achieve a gold rating.
+The University last participated in STARS in 2016.
 While the STARS tool is helpful to compare sustainability initiatives across participating institutions, Yale’s most comprehensive reporting can be found in annually updated Progress Reports that track progress toward university sustainability goals.

 Princeton Review Green Guide